-The mite disorder mange, caused by both Demodex or Sarcoptic mites, is far more common in dogs than cats.
-However they most certainly can encounter mange as well, making it very important for cat owners to understand and be able to identify the signs.
+Mite disorder mange, caused by both Demodex or Sarcoptic mites, is far more common in dogs than cats.
+However, cats can most certainly encounter mange as well, making it very important for cat owners to understand and be able to identify the signs.
 Luckily, they are fairly clear, so all it takes is a little knowledge.

 At Village Vet of Urbana we take the health of your cats and kittens very seriously, so we want to provide you with as many resources as we can.
 If you suspect your cat has the skin condition mange please call 301-228-0681 or contact us online as early as possible!

 There are actually three types of mange that can occur in cats.
 They express different symptoms, making it fairly simple to determine which your cat has.
 These are demodectic mange, sarcoptic mange, and notoedric mange.

 Interestingly, Demodex mites are somewhat common on pets of all kinds, and the majority of the time they’re somewhat benign.
 This is also the only non-contagious mange type in cats.